realworldocaml/book/duniverse/mdx.dev/README.md

 The test mode allows to ensure that shell scripts and OCaml fragments in the documentation always stays up-to-date.

+The blocks in markdown files can be parameterized by `mdx`-specific labels, that will change the way `mdx` interprets the block.
+The syntax is: `<!-- $MDX labels -->`, where `labels` is a list of valid labels separated by a comma.
+This line has to immediately precede the block it is attached to.
+Examples are given in the following sections.

 `mdx` is released as a single binary (called `ocaml-mdx`) and can be installed using opam: